YurieCo/Coursera_C_Sharp/README.md

-This is the repository for the Beginning Game Programming with C# course from Coursera:
+This is my repository for the Beginning Game Programming with C# course from Coursera:

 https://www.coursera.org/course/gameprogramming
 by Dr. Tim "Dr. T" Chamillard